ucrbioinfo/SELFISH/README.md

 # SELFISH
-SELFISH: Discovery of Differential Chromatin Interactions via a Self-Similarity Measure
+SELFISH (Discovery of Differential Chromatin Interactions via a Self-Similarity Measure) is a tool for finding differential chromatin interactions between two Hi-C contact maps.
+It uses self-similarity to model interactions in a robust way.
+Read the full paper <a href="https://www.biorxiv.org/content/10.1101/540708v1?rss=1" target="_blank">**Selfish: Discovery of Differential Chromatin Interactions via a Self-Similarity Measure**</a>.

 <h3>Dependency </h3>
 MATLAB 8.5 and newer.